Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Related Work

-\paragraph{\textbf{Sequential recommender systems.}} Another close neighbour of our problem statement is the problem of sequential recommender system construction~\cite{wang2019sequential,quadrana2018sequence}.
-In this case, we have a lot of possible labels and should sort them with respect to the probability of occurrence next time.
+\paragraph{\textbf{Sequential recommendation systems.}} One more close neighbor of our problem statement is the problem of sequential recommendation system construction~\cite{quadrana2018sequence, wang2019sequential}.
+In this case, we have many possible labels, and we should sort them by probability of occurrence next time.
 Typically, the estimation of embeddings for all possible labels/items is a part of a pipeline.
 Existing approaches use neural networks for sequential data such as LSTM~\cite{wu2017recurrent} as well as attention mechanism~\cite{wang2017perceiving}.
 We want to highlight the statement related to the usage of only recent past data for prediction~\cite{li2020time}.
 However, millions of possible labels typically lead to more classic techniques in this area with specific loss functions and methods.

-\paragraph{\textbf{Research gap.}} Almost all existing methods are applied to multi-label learning for images, natural language texts or time series.
-However, there is a need for approaches to the multi-label classification of event sequences.
-Such characteristics of events as time-dependency and heterogeneous attributes introduce additional difficulties as well as opportunities for their processing and learning of label correlations.
-Notably, such data structure encourages the usage of the attention mechanism, as the sets of possible labels in the past and the future coincide, and it is natural to leverage such a connection in an architecture.